ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Introduction

 \section{Introduction}

-High-quality multi-trajectory video data is essential for autonomous driving, as it provides diverse viewpoints for tasks such as 3D reconstruction~\cite{streetgaussian,flexdrive} and world-model training~\cite{drivedreamer4d,drivinggpt}.
-However, collecting real-world multi-trajectory data is extremely costly, as it either requires multiple synchronized vehicles to capture videos from different viewpoints or involves repeated traversals with inevitable spatio-temporal inconsistencies.
-These challenges make high-fidelity novel-trajectory video synthesis from a single recorded trajectory an attractive and scalable alternative.
+High-quality multi-pass videos is pivotal for autonomous driving, as it provides diverse viewpoints for tasks such as 3D reconstruction~\cite{streetgaussian,flexdrive} and world-model training~\cite{drivedreamer4d,drivinggpt}.
+However, collecting real-world multi-pass data is costly, requiring multiple synchronized vehicles to capture videos from different trajectories.
+Consequently, 3D-consistent, high-fidelity novel-trajectory video synthesis from single-pass ego-trajectories offers an attractive, scalable alternative.

-A common approach for novel-trajectory generation is the reconstruction-then-repair pipeline~\cite{difix3d+,freesim,gsfixer,3dgs-enhancer}.
-It first reconstructs the scene using Neural Radiance Fields (NeRF)~\cite{nerf} or 3D Gaussian Splatting (3DGS)~\cite{3dgs}, renders videos from novel trajectories, and then trains diffusion-based repair models to restore artifacts in the rendered results.
-Although effective at artifact removal, this pipeline often fails under complex rendering degradations (Fig.~\ref{fig:teaser}a).
-The core limitation is that repair models learn a local degraded-to-clean mapping based on training-time degradation patterns, whereas highly varying 3D rendering artifacts across scenes and viewpoints often fall out of distribution, leading to failed restoration and 3D inconsistency.
+A feasible strategy for novel-trajectory synthesis is the reconstruction-then-repair pipeline~\cite{difix3d+,freesim,gsfixer,3dgs-enhancer}.
+It first reconstructs scenes using Neural Radiance Fields (NeRF)~\cite{nerf} or 3D Gaussian Splatting (3DGS)~\cite{3dgs}, renders novel trajectories, and then trains diffusion-based repair models to restore rendering artifacts.
+Although effective at artifact removal, this pipeline often fails under complex rendering artifacts (Fig.~\ref{fig:teaser}a).
+Its core limitation is that repair models learn local degraded-to-clean mappings based on training-time artifact patterns, whereas highly varying inference-time artifacts often fall out-of-distribution (OOD), leading to failed restoration and 3D inconsistency.